Wei Zhao

 Welcome!

-I am a researcher, a lecturer and a PI in NLP at the University of Aberdeen, and a lecturer at Heidelberg University.
-Previously, I was a postdoctoral researcher at Heidelberg Institute for Theoretical Studies (HITS) and Heidelberg University, working on the Geometry and Representation Learning.
-In December 2022, I earned my Ph.D. in NLP from the AIPHES Training Group at TU Darmstadt.
-My research interests include evaluation of NLP systems, cross-temporal research in NLP, and more recently, NLP for science.
-I am an Area Chair at ARR, COLING, CoNLL 2025, and a grant application reviewer for Leverhulme Trust and ISPF.
+Previously, I was an Invited Postdoc at Heidelberg Institute for Theoretical Studies (HITS) and Heidelberg University, working on the Geometry and Representation Learning.
+In December 2022, I earned my Ph.D. in NLP from the AIPHES Training Group at TU Darmstadt, Germany.

 Recent News